QasimWani/QasimWani/README.md

 - 🌱 Research Interests: OOD Generalization, Structure Learning, GNNs.
-- 👯 Checkout [GCT](https://gctpy.com), fastest way to visualize any Python code with one click of a button!
+- 👯 Checkout [Graphical Code Tracer](https://gctpy.com), fastest way to visualize any Python code with one click of a button!
 - 🤔 Build technologies that increase the cumulative density of magic in the world!

 **Languages and Tools:**